Krazete/sgm/README.md

 The website's sorting behavior mimics the game's sorting behavior for the most part.
 It even follows the game's `[Fire, Wind, Water, Light, Dark, Neutral]` element sort, which oddly differs the game's filter button order of `[Fire, Water, Wind, Light, Dark, Neutral]`.

-The only two differences in sorting behavior are: you cannot reverse sorting order, and sorting by tier sorts by natural tier, not by the tier set in the Fighter Settings menu.
+The only two differences in sorting behavior are: you cannot reverse sorting order, and sorting by tier sorts by natural tier rather than evolved tier.

 *Your chosen sorting option is saved in your browser's local storage for future visits.*